 Of course, you should consult an expert if you rely heavily on search traffic.
 Preserving SEO may be vital for your site but it’s worth making a conscious assessment about the investment needed.

 The underlying differences between Drupal and WordPress mean preserving SEO often takes the bulk of a migration budget.
-How much budget you’ll need depends on what you’re trying to preserve.
-To give an example from a recent migration project where SEO was vital, I spent 15-20 hours per week handling SEO-related tasks.
-20 hours x £45 GBP came up to around £900 GBP per week for SEO.
-(Note: This calculation is based on old rates.
-Please see current pricing guide.)
-Tasks included:
+The amount of work needed depends on what you’re trying to preserve.
+To give an example from a past migration project where SEO was vital, tasks included:

 - Pre-migration auditing, mapping and analysing links on the Drupal site;